 cake (noun, verb) /keɪk/ LISTEN

-We’re sure you know that a cake is a breadlike, sweet, baked food, popular at birthday parties or weddings.
+We’re sure you know that a cake is a breadlike, sweet, baked food, popular at birthday parties and weddings.
 However, any other food shaped or molded as a mass, can also be a cake and, in general, a shaped block of something, like soap for example, too.
 Did you know that cake is also a verb?
 It means ‘to form into a dry layer or crust on the outside’ or ‘to encrust or cover thickly.’

 - Tania baked a cake for Sabina's birthday.